-- Severe coughing, causing the child to become red or blue in the face or to make a whooping sound - Difficult, rapid breathing - Stiff neck - Diarrhea (more than one abnormally loose stool within a 24-hour period) - Vomiting - A temperature of 100°F or higher taken by the axillary method when in combination with any other sign of illness - Conjunctivitis - Ringworm is a fungal infection of the skin and must be covered at all times while at school-even if treated. - Exposed skin lesions - Head lice-A child who has head lice will not be permitted to return to the Child Care Facility until treatment has been accomplished.
+- Severe coughing, causing the child to become red or blue in the face or to make a whooping sound - Difficult, rapid breathing - Stiff neck - Diarrhea (more than one abnormally loose stool within a 24-hour period) - Vomiting - A Temperature of 100.4 degrees or higher - Conjunctivitis - Ringworm is a fungal infection of the skin and must be covered at all times while at school-even if treated. - Exposed skin lesions - Head lice-A child who has head lice will not be permitted to return to the Child Care Facility until treatment has been accomplished.
 Treatment shall include the removal of all lice, lice eggs, and lice cases.
 Verification shall be the physical inspection of the child. - Unusually dark urine and/or gray or white stool - Yellowish skin or eyes - Any other unusual sign or symptom of illness - Rashes that you cannot identify or have not been diagnosed by a physician.
 If your child has been sent home with an unidentified rash, he/she may only return to school with a doctor's note stating he/she is not contagious. - Impetigo of the skin.
 Impetigo starts as red pimples.
 These eventually become small vesicles surrounded by a reddened area. - Severe cold, sneezing, and nose drainage.
 If your child's nose is draining greenish mucus, he/she may not return to school without a doctor's note. - With contagious diseases, a child must be kept home.
 This may include measles (red or German), chicken pox, mumps, and roseola.
 A doctor's note will be required to return to school. - If your child seems really sick, without obvious symptoms, please keep him/her at home.
 In this case, a child may look and act different.
 He/she may be unusually pale, irritable, tired, or uninterested.